eth-sri/fastsmt/README.md

 =============================================================================================================

 FastSMT is a tool to augment your SMT solver by learning to optimize its performance for your dataset of formulas.
 Our tool is built on top of Z3 SMT solver (https://github.com/Z3Prover/z3).
-Currently we support Z3 4.6.2.
+Currently we support Z3 4.6.2 and we the tool is tested on Ubuntu 16.04.

 ## Setup Instructions